VictorWesterlund/vegvisir/INSTALL.md

        }
        ```

        This step is of course not required.
-Pragma will serve static assets automatically, but letting NGINX handle them directly is much faster.
+Vegvisir will serve static assets automatically, but letting NGINX handle them directly is much faster.
    </details>

 4. **Set site path**